idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

   - We can `define type for props`, making a kind of validation
   - We do it in an object called `PropTypes` in Component
-  - It possible to `set a default value`
+  - It's possible to `set a default value`
   - To do that, use object `defaultProps`